Sale: Up to 40% off on a selection Free delivery from 350£ and extended returns, until january 10, 2025

 The fabric is the foundation of every garment.
 Its quality lends a unique character to the piece - just like in cooking, if the base ingredients are of average quality, the finished product will inevitably suffer.

-Understanding Different Weaves and Fabric Compositions - Mens suits and clothes De Fursac
+Understanding different fabric - Mens suits and clothes De Fursac

 L’armure désigne le tissage où s’entrecroisent, dans un même plan, des fils disposés dans le sens de la chaîne et des fils disposés, perpendiculairement, dans le sens de la trame.
 Le liage obtenu entre ces fils de chaîne et de trame se définit par une armure et donne naissance au tissu.